msaka-git/vmware_actions/README.md

 Vsphere=vsphere('esxhost','vsphere login','vsphere pass')

-change esx host/ cluster name of your own, ex: vmcluxter.irc.mpw.fra and  update Vshpere client credentials.
+change esx host/ cluster name of your own, ex: vmcluxter.irc.mpman.it and  update Vshpere client credentials.

 #/usr/bin/env python3 shebang is set.
 In linux with chmod +x vmware_ops.py command you can run without addind python3 in the beginning of your command line.